cpplibv/libv/LIBV-TODO.md

 cpp: check if i have any recursive variadic function that is not using if constexpr but uses a tail overload libv.gl: use mdspan for image updates instead of raw loops

+libv.ecs: Test fails with an assert in boost vector

 --- AWAITING ---------------------------------------------------------------------------------------